rebeccamonson/Venue-Dashboard/Project-Breakdown.md

 ## Concert Venue Power BI Dashboard Creation 🎶
 ---
-The concert venue provided two excel files, one that compiled attendance and attendance cost related informationand another that contained the marketing data for the artists.
+The concert venue provided two excel files, one that compiled attendance and attendance cost related information and another that contained the marketing data for the artists.
 The attendance data included information about the number of tickets purchased and the actual number of tickets that were redeemed on the conert day for entry into the venue.
 The marketing data was split between the marketing budget and money actually spent.